-- Article 60 (1) The provisions of Articles 32-2 through 32-5, Article 36, Article 40, and Article 41-2 do not apply to persons under 18 years of age. - (2) To apply the provisions of Article 32 to children employed pursuant to Article 56, paragraph (2), the phrase "40 hours per week" in Article 32, paragraph (1) is deemed to be replaced with "40 hours per week including school hours", and the phrase "8 hours per day" in Article 32, paragraph (2) is deemed to be replaced with "7 hours per day including school hours". - (3) Notwithstanding the provisions of Article 32, a person aged 15 or over but under the age of 18 may be employed in accordance with the following provisions until they reach the age of 18 (other than during the period until the first 31st of March falling on or after the day the person reaches 15 years of age): - (i) if the total number of working hours in a week will not exceed the number of working hours referred to in Article 32, paragraph (1) and the number of working hours for any one day of the week will be reduced to 4 hours or less, the working hours for other days of the week may be extended to 10 hours; - (ii) an employer may have the worker work in accordance with the provisions of Article 32-2 or Article 32-4 and Article 32-4-2 within the scope of not more than 8 hours per day, and also within the scope not exceeding that which is prescribed by Order of the Ministry of Health, Labour and Welfare within the scope of 48 hours per week.
+- Article 60 (1) The provisions of Articles 32-2 through 32-5, Article 36, Article 40, and Article 41-2 do not apply to persons under 18 years of age. - (2) To apply the provisions of Article 32 to children employed pursuant to Article 56, paragraph (2), the phrase "40 hours per week" in Article 32, paragraph (1) is deemed to be replaced with "40 hours per week including school hours", and the phrase "8 hours per day" in Article 32, paragraph (2) is deemed to be replaced with "7 hours per day including school hours". - (3) Notwithstanding the provisions of Article 32, an employer may employ a person aged 15 or over but under the age of 18 in accordance with the following provisions until they reach the age of 18 (other than during the period until the first 31st of March falling on or after the day the person reaches 15 years of age): - (i) if the total number of working hours in a week does not exceed the number of working hours referred to in Article 32, paragraph (1) and the number of working hours for any one day of the week will be reduced to 4 hours or less, the working hours for other days of the week may be extended to 10 hours; - (ii) an employer may have the worker work in accordance with the provisions of Article 32-2 or Article 32-4 and Article 32-4-2, within the range of less than 8 hours per day, and also within a range not exceeding that which is prescribed by Order of the Ministry of Health, Labour and Welfare, within the range of 48 hours per week.

-(Night Work)
+(Late Night Work)

-- Article 61 (1) An employer must not have a person under 18 years of age work between the hours of 10 p.m. and 5 a.m.; provided, however, that this does not apply to males aged 16 years or more who are employed under a shift-work system. - (2) On finding it to be necessary to do so, the Minister of Health, Labour and Welfare may make the hours referred to in the preceding paragraph the hours of 11 p.m. and 6 a.m., in limited areas or for limited periods. - (3) In a business in which the employer has workers work under a shift-work system, the employer may have a worker work until 10:30 p.m., notwithstanding the provisions of paragraph (1); or may have a worker work from 5:30 a.m., notwithstanding the provisions of the preceding paragraph, with the permission of the relevant government agency. - (4) The provisions of the preceding three paragraphs do not apply if the employer extends working hours or has a worker work on days off pursuant to the provisions of paragraph (1) of Article 33, nor do they apply to businesses as set forth in Appended Table 1, item (vi), item (vii) or item (xiii) or to telephone exchange operations. - (5) For children employed pursuant to the provisions of Article 56, paragraph (2), the hours referred to in paragraph (1) are the hours of 8 p.m. and 5 a.m., and the hours referred to in paragraph (2) are the hours of 9 p.m. and 6 a.m.
+Article 61 (1) An employer must not have a person under 18 years of age work between the hours of 10 p.m. and 5 a.m.; provided, however, that this does not apply to males aged 16 years or more who are employed under a shift-work system.

+- (2) Whenever finding it necessary to do so, the Minister of Health, Labour and Welfare may alter the hours referred to in the preceding paragraph to the hours of 11 p.m. and 6 a.m., in limited areas or for limited periods. - (3) For a business in which the employer has workers work under a shift-work system, the employer may have a worker work until 10:30 p.m., notwithstanding the provisions of paragraph (1); or may have a worker work from 5:30 a.m., notwithstanding the provisions of the preceding paragraph, with the permission of the relevant government agency. - (4) The provisions of the preceding three paragraphs do not apply if the employer extends working hours, or has a worker work on days off, pursuant to the provisions of paragraph (1) of Article 33, nor do they apply to businesses stated in item (vi), item (vii) or item (xiii) of Appended Table 1 or to telephone exchange operations. - (5) Regarding children employed pursuant to the provisions of Article 56, paragraph (2), the hours referred to in paragraph (1) are the hours of 8 p.m. and 5 a.m., and the hours referred to in paragraph (2) are the hours of 9 p.m. and 6 a.m.